 The organisation's vehicle fleet is making the transition to electric mobility.
 All the vehicles that make up the fleet, 50 in total, are plug-in hybrids.

-• Natura 2000 areas: Protecting the environment and safeguarding biodiversity are major concerns for the organisation of Paris–Tours.
+Protecting the environment and safeguarding biodiversity are major concerns for the organisation of Paris–Tours.
 The Biotope consultant firm has been supporting the organiser since 2011 by assessing the impact of the race on the Natura 2000 European network of special nature protection areas.
-In 2023, the race will go through 5 such areas.
+In 2025, the race will go through 4 such areas.

 Dictée de Paris-Tours

-600 students aged 9 to 11 took part in the third edition of the Dictée de Paris–Tours end of september.
+600 students aged 9 to 11 will participate in the eighth edition of the Dictée de Paris–Tours end of september.
 The winners will get a special ticket to watch the Queen of Classics.